pasewalck/aktivistio-accounts/README.md

 ### Know Bugs

-- Errors caused by parsing body twice and sending headers to clients from multiple places.
+- [ ] Errors caused by parsing body twice and sending headers to clients from multiple places.
 This is due to how the current setup interacts with the oidc provider.
-- Invite code claiming is not checked agains if invites are expired.
+- [ ] Invite code claiming is not checked again if invites are expired.
-- Multiple POST submit field entries are not checked for validity on server side, such as emails for recovering.
+- [x] Multiple POST submit field entries are not checked for validity on server side, such as emails for recovering.
 None of these fields should able to cause any breaking changes.

 ## Setup